Stay at home

 Places of worship and religious ceremonies

-- Formal childcare or where part of a school
+- Formal childcare

 - Essential voluntary and public services, such as blood donation or food banks